uwblueprint/plasta/backend/README.md

     $ sudo apt-get install postgresql-10
     $ sudo -u postgres -i
     $ ./scripts/setup_postgres.sh

+Note: if you are on Ubuntu you may have to run the steps in `setup_postgres.sh` manually.

 To check if the setup worked, see if `plasta` appears as a role and a database when you run the following commands: